 OpenGL is as the name implies an open source graphics API (application programming interface).
 It provides hardware rather than software rendering meaning it accesses the graphics card and provides quality rendering not bound by the CPU.
-It is almost always used for scaling vector graphics both 2D and 3D and is available on every common operating system today.
+This tool is almost always used for scaling vector graphics both 2D and 3D and is available on every common operating system today.

 Fast Without Fury

 OpenGL is not commonly used for high-octane graphics like you see in triple-A gaming titles (recent example: Overwatch).
-Rather it's used wholly or in part is independent game development in graphics-heavy normal applications or in simpler games.
+Rather it's used wholly or in part in independent game development in graphics-heavy normal applications or in simpler games.
 For any game that doesn't demand high polygon counts though as well as for tasks like emulation it works very well and provides extremely high speeds.
 It's not hard to learn given how common it is and software using it can generally be ported from one operating system to another making it extremely flexible.

 Open It Up